 - 13.1.
 The collection of all sums due to the council shall be the responsibility of and under the supervision of the RFO. - 13.2.
-The council will review all fees and charges for work done, services provided, or goods sold at least annually as part of the budget-setting process, following a report of the Clerk.
+The council will review all fees and charges for work done, services provided, or goods sold at least bi-annually as part of the budget-setting process, following a report of the Clerk.
 The RFO shall be responsible for the collection of all amounts due to the council. - 13.3.
-Any sums found to be irrecoverable and any bad debts shall be reported to the council by the RFO and shall be written off in the year.
+Any sums found to be irrecoverable and any bad debts shall be reported to the council and shall be written off in the year.
 The council's approval shall be shown in the accounting records. - 13.4.
 All sums received on behalf of the council shall be deposited intact with the council's bankers, with such frequency as the RFO considers necessary.
 The origin of each receipt shall clearly be recorded on the paying-in slip or other record. - 13.5.
-Personal cheques shall not be cashed out of money held on behalf of the council. - 13.6.
-Any repayment claim under section 33 of the VAT Act 1994 shall be made quarterly where the claim exceeds £100 and at least annually at the end of the financial year. - 13.7.
-Any income that is the property of a charitable trust shall be paid into a charitable bank account.
-Instructions for the payment of funds due from the charitable trust to the council (to meet expenditure already incurred by the authority) will be given by the Managing Trustees of the charity meeting separately from any council meeting.
+Personal cheques shall not be cashed out of money held on behalf of the council.